viegasdom/example-lab/instructions/installation/manual_installation.md

 Move the Terraform binary to one of the listed locations e.g. `mv terraform /usr/local/bin/`.

 <instruqt-task id="manual_installation">
-  Install the latest version of Terraform for Linux (AMD64) by downloading it from the <a href="https://developer.hashicorp.com/terraform/downloads?product_intent=terraform" target="_blank">downloads</a> page and installing it on the PATH.
+  Install the latest version of Terraform for Linux (AMD64) by downloading it from the [downloads](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform) page and installing it on the PATH.
 </instruqt-task>